Taranis: Scholia

 In the course of giving the interpretatio of Taranis as Jupiter, the scholiast of the Commenta mentions that Taranis was "leader of wars".
 This is an unusual trait to associate with Jupiter rather than Mars (Roman god of war), though the Romans occasionally gave Jupiter martial functions.
 Hofeneder has associated the comment that Taranis was "appeased with human heads" with this martial function, as the (pre-Roman) Celtic custom of carrying off their foes' heads in battle is well-attested.
 The scholiast describes a transition from human to animal sacrifice, probably connected to the suppression of human sacrifice in Gaul in the Imperial period.

 Caesar states in his Commentaries on the Gallic War that the Gauls regarded a Gaulish god (whom Caesar equated with Dis Pater) as their ancestor.
-As Taranis is the only Celtic god equated with Dis Pater in ancient literary sources, Taranis has often been a cited as a candidate for Gaulish Dis Pater.
+As Taranis is the only Celtic god equated with Dis Pater in an ancient literary source, Taranis has often been a cited as a candidate for Gaulish Dis Pater.
 On the other hand, Caesar also briefly refers to an unnamed Gaulish god who "rules over all the gods" (imperium caelestium tenere), and whom he equates with Jupiter.
 It has been suggested that Taranis is behind this description.
 The similarity between Caesar's description of Gaulish Jupiter, and the Commentas description of Taranis as "chief of the heavenly gods" (caelestium deorum maximum), has been noted, though this may reflect reliance on Caesar's text or a routine characterisation of the Roman god Jupiter.